The Sacrifices of Being A Youth Sports Family

 Dinner?
 We eat when we can, sometimes in the car before practice and sometimes after practice on the way home.
 In the world of youth sports, I am not alone.
 I actually consider myself lucky that all three all my kids play the same sport, even if it is year-round.
 I have friends who drive from lacrosse games across town to baseball practices and AAU basketball courts, all on the same night.
 The craziness that has taken over youth sports has re-invented what it means to be a family today.

 Weekends are stressful, especially with multiple kids playing multiple sports.
 If you play for an elite club team, traveling to different states is common.
 This usually means families are separated as they “divide and conquer.”
 The family unit is split, and it is not just the kids who suffer but many marriages as well.
-Being separated most weekends and not having time to connect can put a strain on even the strongest of marriages.
+Being separated most weekends and not having time to connect can strain even the strongest marriages.
 Disagreements can occur if you don’t see eye to eye about the importance and commitment involved in club sports.
 Is a family party more important than a practice, even if it means less playing time in an upcoming game?
-My own daughter chose to go to a college showcase during her spring break instead of a vacation with her cousins and grandparents.
+My daughter chose to go to a college showcase during spring break instead of a vacation with her cousins and grandparents.
 It was not an easy decision and, quite honestly, caused a lot of stress in my house.
 Recently, my friend told me she was not taking a family vacation this year because they didn’t have a free week.
 There was a basketball tournament over Christmas, a soccer tournament during spring break, lacrosse games at the beginning of the summer, and preseason football in early August.
 She has two kids.

 When did playing sports become more important than spending time with family?